-Warning: Rooting an Android with Kingo Android Root is simple.
+N.B.
+Rooting an Android with Kingo Android Root is simple.
 However, if a problem occurs, your device's system may become unstable.
-In addition, depending on each operator, the warranty of the equipment may be lost.
-Given these warnings, if you decide to root your device it will be at your own responsibility.
+In addition, depending on each operator, the warranty of the equipment may be voided.
+Given these warnings, if you decide to root your device it is done at your own risk.